rpog/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

 title: Add Nexmo Client SDK To Your iOS App
 ---

-# Get Started - Add Nexmo Client SDK To Your App
+# Get Started - Add Nexmo Client SDK To Your iOS App

-Let's get started with Nexmo SDK on your Android app!
+Let's get started with Nexmo SDK on your iOS app!
 Here are all the details on how to set that up:

 ## Prerequisites